HaoboGu/rmk/docs/src/split_keyboard.md

 # Split keyboard

 <div class="warning">
-This feature is currently not implemented, this document is a design writeup
+This feature is currently not implemented, this document is a draft writeup
 </div>

 ## Design